This is the R script for Week 13 Lab.

 mapview(us_co_filtered)

-Intersecting points with polygons
+Intersecting Points with Polygons

 Spatial data processing tools can understand the shared location of points and polygons to associate data from one dataset with another.
-Our objective is to associate a county name and identifier with each convenience store.

-# join county to store_geo
+# Join county to store_geo

-<- st_join(store_geo,us_co_filtered,join=st_intersects) store_co_geo
+<- st_join(store_geo, us_co_filtered, join=st_intersects) store_co_geo

 Notice that store_co_geo